DataDog/documentation/content/en/security/cloud_security_management/misconfigurations/frameworks_and_benchmarks/_index.md

   text: "Search and explore misconfigurations"
 ---

 CSM Misconfigurations comes with more than 1,000 out-of-the-box compliance rules that evaluate the configuration of your cloud resources and identify potential misconfigurations.
-Each [compliance rule][1] maps to one or more controls within a compliance standard or industry benchmarks.
-See [Supported Frameworks][2] for more information.
+Each [compliance rule][1] maps to one or more controls within a [compliance standard or industry benchmark][2].
+You can also [create custom frameworks][30] to define and measure compliance against your own cloud security baseline.

 ## View your compliance posture